-- 1. do not apply towards degree requirements. - 2. have no influence on grade point average (GPA), and - 3. may not be transferred for credit.
+- 1. do not apply towards degree requirements. - 2. have no influence on grade point average (GPA), and

+3. may not be transferred for credit.
 Students entering degree or non-degree programs who wish to register for any course which has a Learning Support Services prerequisite in an area must meet LSS requirements in that area.
-All first-time freshmen and transfer students must complete GMC 101, College Success, in the first quarter of enrollment.
-This requirement may be waived on an individual basis by appealing to the Academic Dean or DLC Assistant Dean.
+All students who place in LSS courses must complete GMC 100A, Preparing for Success, in the first quarter of enrollment, unless all GMC 100A classes are full.
+In that event, the student must take GMC 100A in the next quarter of enrollment.